-Employment law refers to the body of laws in Jefferson County that govern employees, employers, and independent contractors.
+In Jefferson County, employment law means those laws covering employee and employer relationships, as well as independent contractors.
 Employment issues that are regulated by these laws include hiring policies, wage amounts, and termination procedures.
-Employers and their employees alike should be knowledgeable of Jefferson County employment laws.
+Both employees and employers should have knowledge of the Jefferson County employment laws.

 "At-Will" vs. Contract Employment Terms

 "At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
 "At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Jefferson County